 What is your main inspiration for the lyrics?

 Real life events, society events or the things that are going on with the world, for example on our EP “Salvation” my inspiration for the lyrics were the events that I went through after I lost my father 8 years ago.
 I tried to talk about the process of grief.
+On our latest release we tried to be more sociable and talk about society and world events.

 What do you for living?
 What is your occupation?